The Gospel According to John 6:35-40

-Jesus said to the crowds, “I am the bread of life; whoever comes to me will never hunger, and whoever believes in me will never thirst.
-But I told you that although you have seen me, you do not believe.
-Everything that the Father gives me will come to me, and I will not reject anyone who comes to me, because I came down from Heaven not to do my own will but the will of the one who sent me.
-And this is the will of the one who sent me, that I should not lose anything of what he gave me, but that I should raise it on the last day.
-For this is the will of my Father, that everyone who sees the Son and believes in him may have eternal life, and I shall raise him on the last day.”
+Jesus said to them, “I am the bread of life; whoever comes to me will never hunger, and whoever believes in me will never thirst.
+But I told you that although you have seen [me], you do not believe.
+Everything that the Father gives me will come to me, and I will not reject anyone who comes to me, because I came down from heaven not to do my own will but the will of the one who sent me.
+And this is the will of the one who sent me, that I should not lose anything of what he gave me, but that I should raise it [on] the last day.
+For this is the will of my Father, that everyone who sees the Son and believes in him may have eternal life, and I shall raise him [on] the last day.”

 Reflection: What is faith to you?
 Does one see it as an allegiance to a duty or a person?
 Is it an act of one’s sincerity of one’s intentions?
 How about a firm belief in something that has no physical proof?
 Or simply complete trust.
 Recently we heard about St. Thomas who would not believe that Jesus Christ had been resurrected until he felt the wounds.
 Then and only then did he “believe” that Jesus was resurrected just as He said that He would.